2020–21 Aruban Division di Honor

-The 2020–21 Aruban Division di Honor was the 60th season of the Division di Honor, the top division football competition in Aruba.
+The 2020–21 Aruban Division di Honor (later made the 2021 Torneo A.V.B due to pandemic) was the 60th season of the Division di Honor, the top division football competition in Aruba.
 Due to the COVID-19 pandemic in Aruba, the season was postponed from its normal November start date and began on 8 May 2021, with a seven-match season.
 The season ended with the championship game on 24 July 2021.
 The 2,500-capacity Trinidad Stadium is the league's most used stadium.